boredminion/angularattack2016-detectives/README.md

 How do you animate in ng2?
 The answer to that question is what we set out to answer this weekend.
 Through a trail of clues - Google Docs, Youtube videos and repository investigations.. the answers are becoming clear.

-## About

-A page can be a living tree of components.
-Investigate to find the truth.

 ## Technology Used

 * [Angular 2](https://github.com/angular/quickstart)